-The FE 24mm 1.4 GM – also known as the first Sony lens I ever preordered.
-At Photokina we could have a look at this lens and Jannik and Bastian decided to buy it.
-As they have now received it we are starting our rolling-review that will be steadily updated as we get to know the lens better.
+The FE 24mm 1.4 GM – also known as the first Sony lens I (Bastian) ever preordered.
+At Photokina some of us had a look at this lens and Jannik, Bastian and David all decided to buy it.
+As Bastian and Jannik have now received theirs, we are starting our rolling-review that will be steadily updated as we get to know the lens better.

 The Sony FE 24mm 1.4 GM has the following specifications